 Consult a Maryland Civil Citation Defense Lawyer About Your Criminal Record

-At the Law Offices of Randolph Rice, we have represented thousands of defendants across the spectrum from murder suspects to drivers facing moving violations.
+At the Rice, Murtha & Psoras, we have represented thousands of defendants across the spectrum from murder suspects to drivers facing moving violations.
 It’s important to know whether a civil citation will appear on either your driving record or a criminal record.
 All scenarios as different.
 We can only give legal advice if you make an appointment for a formal consultation with a lawyer.
 It’s important to know whether a civil citation will affect your career prospects or your car insurance premiums.
 We can advise you on the best course of action to avoid a citation showing up on any record.
 Please contact us for a consultation today.

 Civil citations do not appear on the Maryland Judiciary Case Search.
 The public cannot find a citation for possession of marijuana or another civil citation.
 However, a beefing up of the law in 2016 may allow details to appear online if fines are not paid.
 Details of this nature could prove detrimental to job applications or applications for educational courses.